Grand Lodge of Kansas: Community and charity

 The Grand Lodge sponsors a local Masonic Child Identification Program as well as drug and alcohol awareness programs in schools, and offers scholarships to eligible students.
 The Kansas Masonic Foundation, a 501(c) organization under the provisions of the United States Internal Revenue Code (26 U.S.C. § 501(c), is the Kansas Freemasons charity.
 Though operated by a board of trustees of Kansas masons, and separate from the Grand Lodge of Kansas, the Grand Master and his council of administration sit on the board with the grand master having the authority to oversee the foundation.

 The Kansas Mason

 Established in 1963, The Kansas Mason is the official publication of the 'Grand Lodge of Kansas.
-It is published quarterly on the 15th of February, May, September and December.
+It is published quarterly on 15 February, May, September and December.

 Library and museum

-The Grand Lodge houses a sizable collection of material related to Freemasonry in Kansas and throughout the world, dating from the nineteenth century to the present.
+The Grand Lodge housed a sizable collection of material related to Freemasonry in Kansas and throughout the world, dating from the nineteenth century to the present.
 Among their holdings are Masonic periodicals, proceedings from American and foreign jurisdictions, records and documents from Kansas lodges, and Masonic artifacts such as aprons, gavels, lodge furniture, photographs, pins/badges and ephemera.